Nobodycod4/A-Book-site-using-Zoho-Catalyst/Setup.md

 ## Step 2: Download the files do not clone
 This Project is not yet clone friendly - feel free to get in touch to make.

-Have the index.html, mobile.html, main.css and main.js in same folder
+Have the index.html, mobile.html, main.css, main.js, mobile.css, config.js and bookContent.js in same folder

 ```bash
 #cd into the directory